Learn 3 of the most common causes of oversized ankles—and what you can do to help slim down your lower legs.

 1. Genetic Predisposition

-Many women who have cankles are genetically predisposed to this type of lower leg, meaning if one of your parents had them, you might too.
+Many women who have cankles are genetically predisposed to this type of lower leg, meaning that if one of your parents had oversized ankles, you might have inherited them too.
 This may be caused by obesity or the structural absence of a well-defined calf muscle—even if you are physically fit.

 What can I do?
 I’m not a proponent of this type of procedure, but surgery may work.
 Many women have gone under the knife in what is known as ankle liposuction.
 This one-hour, outpatient surgery is becoming extremely popular with women hoping to reduce their ankle circumference.
 However, with every surgery there are risks and nothing is guaranteed.